Best General Liability Insurance Companies for Small Businesses in New Jersey

 Ask yourself:

-• Do your contracts require specific limits for work with New Jersey municipalities, school districts, or state agencies?
+• Do your contracts require specific limits for work with New Jersey municipalities, school districts or state agencies?

-• Will you work in high-liability Shore towns during summer season or year-round in dense urban areas like Newark or Jersey City?
+• Will you work in high-liability Shore towns during summer or year-round in dense urban areas like Newark or Jersey City?

-• Are you operating from home in a suburban township or leasing storefront space in a high-traffic commercial district?
+• Are you operating from home in a suburban township or leasing storefront in a high-traffic commercial district?

 2. 2